The Soul and the Spirit - Glenn Conjurske

 The spirit is the seat of choice, determination, and action, and so of character.
 The conscience also belongs to the spirit.
 The spirit is also the seat of the understanding.

 But before I turn to the Scripture proofs of all of this, permit me to affirm that I do not pretend to have a complete understanding of this subject.
 It is a very complex one, as the soul and spirit are themselves very complex, and very intimately united in their actions, as both of them are also very intimately united with the body.
 The subject is further complicated by the use of figurative expressions in Scripture to represent parts or functions of man’s being, such as the heart, the flesh, the old man, the new man, the inner man, the mind, the reins, and the bowels.
 However deep our understanding of these things may be, yet we know in part, and deep and many are the questions which remain unanswered.
 Nevertheless, there is great reward in any degree of understanding of these matters.
 They are intimately connected with many of the deepest and most important matters of both theology and experience, and to understand the difference between soul and spirit opens a vast field of understanding in numerous areas.
 For those who wish that understanding, I proceed to give the scriptures upon which the above remarks are founded.
-This I will do with a fullness which may seem tedious to some, but I design this article for serious study by those who wish to understand the subject.
+ThIs I will do with a fullness which may seem tedious to some, but I design this article for serious study by those who wish to understand the subject.

 The soul is the seat of desires and longings in general:

 II Sam.
-3:21. “…that thou mayest reign over all that thine HEART [soul, Heb. vp#n#] desireth.”
+3:21. “…that thou mayest reign over all that thine HEART [soul, Heb. nephesh] desireth.”

 Prov.
 13:4.
 “The SOUL of the sluggard desireth, and hath nothing.”